Local approximation of multipartite quantum measurements: Applications

-with $\psi_{kj}\equiv\ket{\psi_{kj}}\bra{\psi_{kj}}$ the projector onto $\ket{\psi_{kj}}$.
-First note that with $l,m$ not both equal to $0$, the matrix element $\bra{00}\psi_{kj}\ket{lm}=0$ for all $\psi_{kj}$ except $\psi_{12}$.
-Then, if $c_{12}\ne0$, the right-hand side of \myeq{eqn1010} is not diagonal, a contradiction.
-Therefore, we must choose $c_{12}=0$, excluding $\psi_{12}$ from the measurement.
-There is one (and only one) complete measurement $\MC$ consisting of elements proportional to the remaining five projectors.
-Consider the intersection of the set of product operators on $\HC$ with the zonotope $Z_\MC$ generated by these five projectors.
-We will show that within this intersection, $(0,\psi_{11}]$ is isolated, so that no continuous, monotonic path of product operators exists in $Z_\MC$ from $\IC_\HC$ to this segment.
-By Theorem~\ref{thm2}, we then have that $\MC\not\in\locc$.
+Define $\psi_{ij}=\ket{\psi_{ij}}\bra{\psi_{ij}}$.
+Allowing for higher-rank measurements, any outcome that identifies $\ket{\psi_i}$ with certainty must be a mixture of the form, $c_{i1}\psi_{i1}+c_{i2}\psi_{i2}$, but these are not product operators (as required for $\locc$) unless $c_{i1}c_{i2}=0$, so the measurement must be rank-$1$ with each outcome proportional to one of the $\psi_{ij}$.
+From the condition that the measurement is complete, \myeq{eqn100}, we find that $\psi_{12}$ must be excluded.
+There is one (and only one) complete measurement ${\cal M}$ consisting of elements proportional to the remaining five projectors.
+We will show that within the intersection of the set of product operators on ${\cal H}$ with the zonotope $\ZC_{\cal M}$ generated by these five projectors, $(0,\psi_{11}]$ is isolated, so that no continuous, monotonic path of product operators exists in $Z_{\cal M}$ from ${\cal I}_{\cal H}$ to this segment.
+By Theorem~\ref{thm2}, we then have that ${\cal M}\not\in\overline{\textrm{LOCC}}$, and the states of \myeq{eqn1007} cannot be discriminated within asymptotic LOCC.

-Let us determine all product operators in $Z_\MC$, beginning by replacing $\IC_\HC$ by $\AC\otimes\BC$ on the left side of \myeq{eqn1010}, but with $c_{12}=0$.
-In matrix form we have